 If you don’t know anything about the technical side, ask a professional in your company.
 Sometimes the wifi is not good enough to host a live event! (however, if you have fiber, it’s perfect!).

-🅰 Please, whether you are virtual or physical, stop texting on your presentations! 🅰
+🅰 Please, whether you doing a virtual or physical conference, stop texting on your presentations! 🅰

 - As explained just above, adapt to your audience = ask them what they want before the live and use that valuable time and information to modify the content! ✍

 - A dynamic presentation: no text, only visuals.

 - OR nothing at all!
 (The best Lives often don’t even have a Powerpoint, just passionate speakers). 🎤